 I called Southwest to see if they can extend it at all and they couldn’t.
-So, the only reasonable place that we can fly to on short notice within budget was of course, Las Vegas.
-We planned to only stay one night and decided to look on the Chase Luxury Hotel and Resort Collection website and found that the Mandalay Bay was on there.
+So, the only reasonable place that we can fly to on short notice within budget was, of course, Las Vegas.
+We planned to only stay one night and decided to look on the Chase Luxury Hotel and Resort Collection website and found that Mandalay Bay was on there.
 Usually, I would look on the Amex Fine Hotels and Resorts website first, but in my experience, Chase has a lot more Las Vegas choices than Amex.
 Last time, we stayed at the Park MGM which wasn’t on Amex’s list, but it was on Chase’s.
-Again, we have the Chase Sapphire Reserve Card, but it seems that many other Chase cards works too.
+Again, we have the Chase Sapphire Reserve Card, but it seems that many other Chase cards work too.
 The website will let you know depending on the first six digits of your card.

-Photo Credit : https://www.lhrcollection.com/
+Photo Credit: https://www.lhrcollection.com/

 QUICK REVIEW OF MANDALAY BAY

 Not going to lie, I was kind of excited to see Mandalay Bay on the Chase LHRC’s website.
-I feel like this hotel has been around since I was a kid and I remember it specifically having some of the best swimming pools known to man.
+I feel like this hotel has been around since I was a kid and I remember it specifically has some of the best swimming pools known to man.
 Even though it’s winter and none of the pools were open, it’s still a fun place to stay.
 There is an amazing aquarium (currently closed due to COVID) and a plethora of restaurants to explore.
-The hotel is located at the southern most end of the strip so it’s a little far from the main portion where everything is happening.
+The hotel is located at the southernmost end of the strip so it’s a little far from the main portion where everything is happening.
 Since we were only staying one night, we didn’t mind it.
 Also, the benefit of this location is that it’s the closest strip hotel to the airport.

 The rooms are very spacious and I think they did a good job with the renovations.
 I would say the bed is probably the comfiest bed I’ve slept on in all the Las Vegas hotels I’ve ever stayed at.
 Even though you can see some remnants of the old Mandalay Bay (i.e. tropical shutters doors to the bathroom), everything else looks new and contemporary.
 The floor-to-ceiling windows definitely sold us on the room too.
 Surprisingly, this hotel has aged pretty well and still looks as modern as the day it was built.